 If you have internet access, search for 'LPG filling stations' and there are many sites where input of your postcode will locate the nearest filling station to your location.

-There are many companies producing LPG but all brands are suitable for use in your vehicle.
+There are many companies producing LPG but all bende are suitable for use in your but all brands are suitable for use in your vehicle.